Is There An At-Home Alzheimer Test? 12 Questions For Possible Patients

 While it may seem a daunting task to complete, the Wexner Center's test is deliberately simple and requires only 15 minutes, an internet connection, and a pencil and paper.
 The test is only five pages and asks you to complete a series of memorization exercises, problem-solving exercises, and drawing tasks, all of which would prove simple and straightforward for someone who enjoys optimal cognitive health.

 Approximately 18% of people who take the test go onto be positively identified for dementia.
-This makes the test an exciting avenue in early detection, as it allows people to take charge of their health and determine for themselves when something has gone awry, rather than waiting until a doctor or other medical professional notices something is amiss and performs testing after dementia has already settled in.
+This makes the test a promising avenue for early detection, as it allows people to take charge of their health and determine for themselves when something has gone awry, rather than waiting until a doctor or other medical professional notices something is amiss, performing testing after dementia has already settled in.

 Is There An At-Home Alzheimer's Test?